winterbeak/sightline/README.md

 # Sightline
-A puzzle game about viewing the world with one less dimension.
+A minimalist puzzle game about visualizing one less dimension than we're used to.

 ![GIF demonstrating the one-dimensional sight](./readme_images/demo.gif)